TheLuckyCoder/Emerald-Mod-PE/README.md

-# Emerald-Mod
+# Emerald-Mod-MCPE

-The popular Emerald Mod Addon.
+Do not use this code without permission

+Copyright © 2016 The Lucky Coder